Love Is Easy (Badfinger song)

-"Love Is Easy" is a song by the British power pop band, Badfinger.
-Released on their album, Badfinger, the song was written by one of the band's guitarists, Joey Molland.
+"Love Is Easy" is a song by the Welsh rock band Badfinger.
+Released on their album Badfinger, the song was written by one of the band's guitarists, Joey Molland.

 Release

-"Love Is Easy" was released on the 1974 Badfinger album, on which it was the third track.
-During the previous October 1973, it was released as a single in Britain (as well as in Germany, New Zealand, South Africa and Uruguay), backed with the Mike Gibbins-written track, "My Heart Goes Out" (also on the Badfinger album.)
+"Love Is Easy" is the third track on the 1974 Badfinger album.
+It was previously released in October 1973 as a single in Britain (as well as in Germany, New Zealand, South Africa and Uruguay), backed with another album track, the Mike Gibbins-written "My Heart Goes Out".
 It was a commercial failure, however, not charting in the UK.
-A second single from Badfinger, "I Miss You", was released in America and Japan, but that single still did not garner any commercial appeal.
+A second single from Badfinger, "I Miss You," was released in America and Japan, but that single still did not garner any commercial appeal.

 A live version of the song also appeared on the live album BBC in Concert 1972–1973.